 You Won’t Win Them All

-Business owners have learned that they’re going to fail at some point – it’s even even happened to the best entrepreneurs.
+People that are running a business have learned that they’re going to fail at some point.
+It’s even even happened to the best entrepreneurs.
 Football teams are also aware of this fact.
 While teams don’t have the intention to lose on a Sunday afternoon, it’s going to happen.
 To prevent this from happening again, the team takes a look back at what worked and what went wrong so that they can be victorious the following week.

 Business owners must also have this mentality.
 For example, if a marketing campaign fails, the business owner needs to evaluate the strengths and weaknesses of the campaign so that they went make the same mistakes going forward.
 The should also realize that just because the campaign was a failure doesn’t mean that their entire business is doomed.
 It was just a bad play call.
 Now they have to make adjustments to get back into the game to win.